 Sentencing is the process by which a Judge determines the appropriate sentence or outcome for a crime.
 A sentencing hearing will take place after a person has either been convicted or has pled guilty to an offence.
-The court will hear from the Crown prosecutor and the defence as to what the appropriate sentence should be and why.
+The Court will hear from the Crown Prosecutor and from the defence as to what the appropriate sentence should be and why.

 The fundamental purpose of sentencing is to protect society and to contribute, along with crime prevention initiatives, to respect for the law and the maintenance of a just, peaceful, and safe society by imposing sanctions that have one or more of the following objectives:

 - Denunciation: to send a strong message and condemn the wrongfulness of the conduct.

 - Deterrence: to discourage and deter the offender and others from committing future crimes.

 - Separating offenders from society: to remove offenders from the community to prevent future crimes and to protect the community.